oktadev/okta-blog/_source/_posts/2022-05-13-express-prisma-and-tailwindcss.md

 image:
 type: conversion
 ---
-## Building an Express application using Prisma
+## How to Build an Express application using Prisma

 [Express](https://expressjs.com/) is one of the most popular web frameworks available today.
 Understanding the tools available when building any web application is critical to being a good developer.